Cross-Compile and Ship It

 amd64

-Set them to something else and go build produces a binary for that platform instead.
+Set them to something else and `go build` produces a binary for *that* platform instead.
 The whole standard library is written in Go and compiles for every target, so there's no cross-compiler to install, no SDK to download - the toolchain you already have contains everything.
-(The honest caveat: this holds as long as your project is pure Go, like ours.
+(The catch: this holds as long as your project is pure Go, like ours.
 Depend on a package that wraps C code - some SQLite drivers, for instance - and cross-compiling stops being free.
 It's a real reason people keep CLI tools stdlib-only.)

 The pairs you'll actually use: